 On GE Healthcare bone densitometers there is an option for T-scores for men to be given relative to either the male or female reference range in DXA readouts.
 The same diagnostic cut-off values for BMD can be applied to men as for women since there is evidence that the risk of fracture for any given femoral neck BMD and age is similar in men to that in women [24, 25]; (Grade B recommendation).

 Some guidelines favour the concurrent use of BMD at the proximal femur and at the lumbar spine for patient assessment.
 Patients are defined as having osteoporosis on the basis of the lower of the two T-scores.
 The prediction of fracture is, however, not improved by the use of multiple sites [26,27] (Evidence level II) and the use of multiple sites for diagnosis is not recommended (Grade B recommendation).
 However, where hip measurement is not possible for technical reasons or in younger postmenopausal women and men in whom the spine is differentially affected, spine BMD measurements may be used.
+If neither hip nor spine measurements are possible, BMD measurements at the distal radius may be considered.

 Additional techniques for assessing skeletal status have been less well validated than absorptiometric techniques.
 The writing group does not recommend the use of other techniques, including quantitative ultrasound, for the diagnosis of osteoporosis.
 This does not preclude the use of these or other validated techniques in risk assessment.